 "Arthur," Merlin whispers, "it's all right, shhh."
 And Arthur realizes he's making pained whimpering sounds into Merlin’s shoulder.
 He slides his hands up Merlin's back to hold on tighter and Merlin moans, practically melting against his chest.
 He's impossibly hot in Arthur's arms, body taut and trembling.
 "Come on, Arthur," Merlin groans desperately, and then grinds their bodies together in a languorous slide, rubbing his hard cock against Arthur's belly.

 Merlin’s pupils are huge, his face flushed, his lips parted as he pants breathlessly.
 He shifts restlessly against Arthur, shameless and unafraid.
-“Please, Arthur,” he murmurs, and in that moment Arthur stops thinking and pulls him into another kiss.
+“Please, Arthur,” he murmurs, and in that moment Arthur stops thinking and pulls him in for another kiss.

 Merlin is liquid fire in his arms and Arthur is burning, suffocating, falling.
 He groans when Merlin's hands find their way beneath his tunic, so viscerally different from any touch he'd received before.